gocortexio/xdrtop/README.md

 ### User Interface
 - **Responsive Design**: Modern terminal interface with colour-coded severity and status indicators
-- **Real-time Statistics**: Live counts of cases by severity and status
+- **Real-time Statistics**: Live counts of cases by severity and status with accurate issue counting
 - **Filter Status Display**: Visual indication of active filters and case counts
 - **Status Tracking**: Real-time status updates and error handling with visual feedback
 - **Intuitive Controls**: Comprehensive keyboard shortcuts for all functionality